LCA urges all human caretakers to take steps to protect their dogs, cats and other companion animals from theft.

 Pet Theft DOs and DON’Ts

-• DO NOT let your pet be visible from the street.
+- DON’T allow your dog to be visible from the street.